aubreystarktoller/django-babik-shadow-accounts/README.rst

 the user account have some fields in common which also distinguish them.
 The default is to assume both the shadow account and the user account have an e-mail field.
-The default can be changed using the ``BABIK_ACCOUNT_GLUE_FIELDS`` setting (see SETTINGS for more information).
+The default can be changed using the ``BABIK_SHADOW_ACCOUNT_GLUE_FIELDS`` setting (see SETTINGS for more information).

 An example usage would be an e-commerce site where users where not required to login to make a purchase.
-Instead of linking orders to user accounts orders would be linked to these shadow accounts.
+Instead of linking orders to a user account orders would be linked to a shadow account.
 A user's orders would be attached to a single record without a user account having to be created, and the user would be able to create an account in the future and view past orders without any confusion.